Jonty/airline-route-data/README.md

 This is a single JSON file that describes every passenger airport and their outbound airline routes, automatically updated weekly.

+The file is indexed by IATA airport code.
+Routes specify the destination airport IATA code, flight time in minutes, and distance in kilometers.

 You probably want to look at [airline_routes.json](airline_routes.json).

 Example entry